denevell/Natch-Android/README.md

 13: I should see whether I am logged in or not, showing who I am logged in as.
 14: I should see the author of the thread on the threads page
-15: I should see the author of a post in a thread page
+15: I should see the author of a post in a thread page *: I should be able to see dates on posts
+*: I should be able to see dates on threads